UCI-GDIM31/uci-gdim31-f25-class-activities-in-class-activities/README.md

 scripts, variables, and behaviors fit together to make dynamic gameplay systems.
 It also reminded me of the importance of controlling variable limits to prevent unexpected effects (like the over-bright ball glitch), which ties directly into good coding habits and debugging awareness.

+### W4

+Tables 1-10.
+Lines to describe: 5, 22, and 25:

+Lines 5:[SerializeField] private float _moveSpeed = 1.0f;

+Explanation: _moveSpeed is a member variable of type float, used to store how fast the cat moves.
+The [SerializeField] attribute makes it appear in the Inspector window even though it’s private.

+Line 22: float translation = Input.GetAxis("Vertical") * _moveSpeed * Time.deltaTime;

+Explanation:This line creates a local float variable called translation that multiplies the player’s input from Input.GetAxis("Vertical") by _moveSpeed and Time.deltaTime to calculate smooth movement.

+Line 25:transform.Translate(0, 0, translation);

+Explanation: Calls the method transform.Translate() to move the GameObject by (0, 0, translation), meaning it moves forward or backward along the z-axis.

+Tables 11-19.
+Lines to describe: 17, 28, and 32:

+Line 17: if (Input.GetKeyDown(KeyCode.Space) && _isGrounded)

+Explanation: Line 17: Uses an if statement to check if the spacebar is pressed (Input.GetKeyDown(KeyCode.Space)) and if _isGrounded is true, meaning the cat can jump.

+Line 28: _animator.SetBool(_isWalkingName, true);

+Explanation: Line 28: Calls _animator.SetBool() with the parameters _isWalkingName and true to play the walking animation when moving.

+Line 32: private void OnCollisionStay(Collision collision)

+Explanation: Defines the method OnCollisionStay(Collision collision), which runs whenever the GameObject stays in contact with another collider.""